top of page

 Flowering currant (Ribes sanguineum)

-Again, a gem of a plant, shrubby, spring flowering and incredibly
+This is a gem of a plant; shrubby, spring flowering and incredibly

 abundant with nectar for pollinators.
 Take cuttings to increase your stock of this versatile plant that can become part of a hedge or a stand alone shrub.
 Give this aromatic leaved plant a sunny spot!